NoahHenrikKleinschmidt/buildamol/docs/usage.rst

    glycan.attach(man, "16ab", at_residue=-2)

    # add one final alpha-mannose
+   # (this time using the connect function instead of the attach method or the + operator)
    glycan = bam.connect(glycan, man, "16ab")

    # save the glycan to a PDB file